SapphireGirl/SG/README.md

 	and validation.
 More to come on that.

 While I work part time currently and I have various other responsibilities this project has taken a pretty high priority and to manage my tasks I have been using Trello to set up my task lists and track my done tasks.
-	I am always looking for a great way to track tasks in programming (yes beside the obvious, getting VS2012 and Team Foundation
-	Studio) so any suggestions along those lines will be greatly appreciated.
+I am always looking for a great way to track tasks in programming (yes beside the obvious, getting VS2012 and Team Foundation Studio) so any suggestions along those lines will be greatly appreciated.

 This is definitely a work in progress and managing state, configuration settings in config files and managing 3rd party API's thru nuget are also topics that need to be explored.

 The goal for me is to have these topics under my belt by the spring of 2014 so I can start getting really creative.
 I also want to dive into MVC 4 using knockout and various other javascript libraries.
 I also have a project along that line that I will update Github with.

 Cherrio!
 Blogs on how I solved many of these problems are soon to come.

 @SapphireGirl10

+Oh, and FYI, Yes, the console app is hacking.
+I just wanted to create my db and test it out whether it be the production DB or the _Test DB.